 2. Smaller Is Better

 I know, I know.
 The No. 1 mantra for beginning farmers is “start small.”
 I foolishly thought that because I’d done it small in the city, I could go bigger when I got more land.
 That’s just not so.
 For one, this is a new piece of land we’re working with, so we have a lot to learn about it.
 The process of getting to know a new place takes time.
 It makes sense that we should get to know it in small chunks, not all at once.
 Second, raising a child takes a lot of time.
-The garden is no longer my baby—my baby is my baby—and I don’t have the attention to give to a large, needy garden right now.
+The garden is no longer my baby—my baby is my baby—and I don’t have the attention to gardening a large, needy plot with lots of plants right now.
 Next year, we’ll scale it back a bit.

 3. Closer Is Better